arctistictactix/wec-containerization/README.md

           password: ${{ secrets.DOCKER_PASSWORD }}

 ```
-This workflow automates the building and pushing of Docker images for a project's frontend and backend components:
+This workflow automates the building and pushing of Docker images for frontend and backend components:

 1. **Triggers**: The workflow is triggered on two events:
    - `push`: It runs when code is pushed to the "main" branch.
    - `pull_request`: It runs when a pull request is opened or updated for the "main" branch.

-2. **Jobs**: The workflow defines a single job named "build" that runs on Ubuntu-latest which has docker pre-instaled.
+2. **Jobs**: The workflow defines a single job named "build and push" that runs on Ubuntu-latest which has docker pre-instaled.

 3. **Steps**: